createlineageos1/hexrail/README.md

-# Hexrail
+# Hexroid
-Hexrail is a emulated CLI-based OS.
+Hexroid is a emulated CLI-based OS.
 It is NOT completely open-source: Hexrail apps are closed-source.
 The apps are source available, but we DON'T allow to users edit Hexrail apps and publish it.
+Hexrail is replaced by Hexroid, but its based on Hexrail system.

 # Required modules and apps to run Hexrail
 Termcolor, install it via: ```pip install termcolor```.
 (Install Python3 first) Python, install it via: ```sudo apt install python3```. (for Linux, Debian machines)

-# Making an app for Hexrail
+# Making an app for Hexroid
 Its very easy.
 First of all, you need a basic Python programming knowledge.
 Make sure that Python3 and zip is installed on your Linux machine.